 Vermont legislative history materials other than bills (such as hearings, debates, and committee reports) are often limited.
 Most committee hearings are audio taped and transcripts are only prepared when requested by the committee.
-Some tapes of committee hearings may be available from the Vermont Legislative Council.
-Older written committee minutes beginning with 1917 are located at the Vermont State Archives.
+More recent materials may be available from the Vermont Legislative Council.
+Older materials, including written committee minutes beginning with 1917, are located at the Vermont State Archives.

 Gillies, Paul S. Vermont Legislative History: Where to Find It and What to Do with It.
 [Montpelier VT.: s.n.], 1985.

 Print format access to bills

 Histories for each bill passed by the General Assembly may be found in the House and Senate Journals and Calendars.

 Electronic availability is accessible via Vermont State Archives links.

 Vermont.
 General Assembly, Journal.
 1800-1835.